yazid0al/khclub/README.md

 # Khulais High School Science Club (KH Club)

-> **Welcome to the official web portal for The Science Club at Khulais High School.**
+> **Welcome to the official web portal for the Science Club at Khulais High School.**
 > This platform is designed to keep students engaged with the latest scientific news, organized educational resources, and interactive club competitions.

 ---